htrajan/ht-drawsteel/Draw Steel Rules.md

 - **Distance:** 2 Aura
 - **Target:** All enemies

-**Effect:** Until the end of the encounter or you are dying, when a target is force moved they take `(SURGE)` holy damage.
-If the target moves on their own, they take `(SURGE)(SURGE)` holy damage.
+**Effect:** Until the end of the encounter or you are dying, when a target is force moved they take `⚡` holy damage.
+If the target moves on their own, they take `⚡⚡` holy damage.
 If a target is judged by you, they take an additional 1d6 holy damage when they move on their own.

 # CONDUIT